 For starters, there’s your vagina.
 If you didn’t tear, congratulations.
 If you did, I feel your pain.
 I had a second-degree tear both times, which meant stitches in the outermost layer of my vagina, as well as the muscles underneath.
 For the record, there are four degrees of perineal tears, with first-degree tears requiring few or no stitches and fourth-degree tears sounding like something out of a horror flick.
 In the grand scheme of things, I suppose I got off lightly.

-In short, your body feels like it’s been put through a meat grinder and your brain has become spaghetti from lack of sleep.
 If you’ve ever had stitches you know they hurt.
 But imagine them in a region that is constantly in use.
 Every time you sit, it kills.
 Going to the bathroom is a special kind of hell.
 You’re not even allowed to wipe yourself for several days after delivery.
 Instead, you’re given a glorified squirt bottle and told to pat yourself dry.
 (Pro-tip: use the squirt bottle while you pee, not just after; it eases the stinging as you go).

 But the pain “down there” doesn’t end with stitches and tears.
 It feels like you’ve been kicked in the crotch 8.5 million times by a linebacker.
 You’re swollen and extremely tender—though I suppose that’s to be expected since you’ve just pushed a human being through a very small opening.
 Your doctor may even recommend sitting on ice packs to reduce swelling those first days.